theosotr/fsmove-eval/README.md

   the Puppet module from Forge API before proceeding to the analysis.
   Available options are `no`, `latest`, and `<version-number>`.
-  In this example, we provided `-i no`, because this Puppet script does not appear in Forge API as a separate module.
+  In this example, we provided `-i no`, because this Puppet script does not appear in Forge API.
+  Therefore, we do not need to install it.
-* `-s` (Image option): This flag indicates that we must run Puppet script through `FSMove`.
-Absence of this flag applies Puppet script without `FSMove`.
+* `-s` (Image option): This flag indicates that we must monitor the execution of Puppet script using `FSMove`.
+  Absence of this flag applies Puppet script without monitoring.

 After the aforementioned command exits, you can examine the results of the analysis inside the `$(pwd)/out/` directory.
 In particular,
 the command produces the following six (6) files:
-* `mysql-db.json`: Compiled catalog of Puppet module.
+* `mysql-db.json`: Compiled catalog of the corresponding Puppet module.
 * `mysql-db.strace`: System call trace produced by `strace`.
 * `mysql-db.size`: Size of system call trace (in bytes)
 * `application.time`: Time spent to apply module.
-* `mysql-db.times`: Time spent on analysis trace analysis
+* `mysql-db.times`: Time spent on trace analysis
 * `mysql-db.faults`: Faults detected by `FSMove`.